John Alite

-John Edward Alite (born September 30, 1962) is an American former mobster, Gambino crime family associate and a government witness who testified against the crime family and John A. "Junior" Gotti in 2008.
-That year, Alite pleaded guilty to racketeering charges, including two murders and a variety of other crimes, and in 2011, was sentenced to a total of 10 years in prison.
+John Edward Alite (born September 30, 1962) is an American former mobster and Gambino crime family associate, who turned government witness and in 2008, testified against the crime family and its former acting boss, John A. "Junior" Gotti.
+That year, Alite pleaded guilty to racketeering charges, including two murders and a variety of other crimes, and, in 2011, was sentenced to a total of 10 years in prison.
 Due to his cooperation with prosecutors, he was released on a five-year supervised release in 2012.
-Alite has estimated that he shot between 30 to 40 people, beat about 100 people with a baseball bat, and murdered six people.
-Later in life, Alite publicly denounced the life of organized crime and became a motivational speaker, podcaster and books author.
+Later in life, Alite publicly denounced organized crime and became a motivational speaker, podcaster, and author.
+In March 2025, he was appointed a councilman in Englishtown, New Jersey, as a member of the Republican Party.

 Early life

-Alite was born on September 30, 1962 in the Queens borough of New York City and grew up in Woodhaven, Queens.
+The son of a cab driver and a secretary, Alite was born on September 30, 1962, in the Queens borough of New York City and grew up in Woodhaven, Queens.
 His grandparents were Albanian immigrants from Gjirokastër.
 Alite grew up in the same neighborhood as John Gotti's son, John A. Gotti, with whom he was boyhood friends.
 He was Gotti's best man at his wedding in 1990.
 Alite received a baseball scholarship to the University of Tampa, but dropped out after three years.
-Alite's first wife was Carol, and his second wife was Claudia DiPippa; he has four children.
+Alite's first wife was Carol, and his second wife was Claudia DiPippa; he has five children.